NEP 1.7.0

 Enabling GeoTIFF Support

-GeoTIFF support is optional and disabled by default.
-To enable:
+GeoTIFF support is enabled by default.
+To disable:

 # CMake